vgaldi/fw-lab/content/authors/mbedra/_index.md

 user_groups:
   - Current Members
 ---
-**Mohamed Bedra** is a PhD student in the Advanced Electronics Laboratory (L.E.A) at the University of Batna 2.
+**Mohamed Bedra** is a Ph.D. student in the Advanced Electronics Laboratory (L.E.A) at the University of Batna 2.
 His research focuses on microstrip antennas and their applications, particularly metamaterials effect and complex-structure resonances.
 He co-authored three international publications in 2024.

-He is currently visiting the Fields \& Waves Lab for a research internship.
+He is currently visiting the Fields & Waves Lab for a research internship.